 Other causes for sound echos

-- If you have a multichannel speakers system (4.0, 5.1, 7.1) some sound card drivers may have a delay on rear, side and center speakers sounds and this would cause the sound to be perceived as having an echo.
-In this case, check the sound card settings panel if it allows to change those delays to 0.
-For the Xonar cards you need to install UNi Xonar drivers to fix this.
+If you have a multichannel speakers system (4.0, 5.1, 7.1) some sound card drivers may have a delay on rear, side and center speakers sounds and this would cause the sound to be perceived as having an echo.
+In this case, check the sound card settings panel (Realtek Audio Console, ASUS Audio Center, Creative App, Sound Blaster Command etc.) if it allows to change those delays to 0.
+For ASUS Xonar cards you need to install UNi Xonar drivers to fix this.

 Useful for applications like: